cotes2020/jekyll-theme-chirpy/_posts/04CodeNote/0.DS/2021-10-04-DS-Basic1-Data-Structures.md

   - removes the front item from the queue.
   - It needs no parameters and **returns the item**.
   - The queue is modified.

+- `first()`:
+  - Returns the first element of the queue, without removing it (or null if the queue is empty).
+- `size()`:
+  - Returns the number of elements in the queue.
+- `isEmpty()`:
+  - Returns a boolean indicating whether the queue is empty.

 - `is_empty()`
   - tests to see whether the queue is empty.
   - It needs no parameters and returns a boolean value.